FaysalMahmudSajan/SSD1306-OLED-Display-Library/README.md

-# 1.3-Inch-OLED-Display-Library
+# OLED-Display-Library 128x64

-This library for microPython.
+This library for microPython 128x64 oled Display.
 To fulfill the python community group